Sydney Baldwin: International

 Baldwin represented the United States at the IIHF U18 Women's World Championships in 2013 and 2014, winning a silver medal both times.
 In 2014, she served as an alternate captain.

 Personal life

-Baldwin holds a bachelor’s degree in health services management and human resources development from the University of Minnesota and a MSc in nursing from St. Catherine University.
+Baldwin holds a bachelor’s degree in health services management and human resources development from the University of Minnesota and a Master of Science in nursing from St. Catherine University.
 During her graduate studies at St. Catherine University, she served as an assistant coach to the St. Catherine Wildcats women's ice hockey program in the Minnesota Intercollegiate Athletic Conference (MIAC) of the NCAA Division III.